 6. Go Wine Tasting – Plan a date for the books with brunch or a tasting at Gruet Winery, which specializes in sparkling and still wines.
 Black Mesa Winery in Velarde, halfway between Santa Fe and Taos, produces small-batch wines and ciders made from fruit exclusively grown and hand-sorted in New Mexico.
 You can also check out Vivac Winery and Casa Abril Vineyards and Winery, located at most an hour from Santa Fe.

-7. Take a Stargazing Tour – Experience clear New Mexico nights just a short drive from Santa Fe with a stargazing tour at Astronomy Adventures.
+7. Take a Stargazing Tour – Experience clear nights with a stargazing tour at Astronomy Adventures.

 8. Learn about Georgia O’Keeffe – Peruse around Georgia O’Keeffe’s Museum and enjoy the collection of Georgia O’Keeffe’s life and artwork.
 She was the first woman painter to gain respect in the art world of New York in the 1920s.
 Her abstract art of landscapes and flowers break down the essence of nature while capturing its most important aspects.

-9. Get a Taste of Santa Fe – Visit Pasqual’s Cafe and Gallery for a romantic dinner and savor Santa Fe’s signature flavors.
+9. Get a Taste of Santa Fe – Visit Pasqual’s Cafe and Gallery for a romantic dinner.

-10. Unwind with Sangria and Tapas – Savor the drinks and atmosphere and enjoy a date night at La Boca Santa Fe.
+10. Unwind with Sangria and Tapas – Savor the drinks and enjoy a date night at La Boca Santa Fe.

-11. Enjoy Sunset with Craft Cocktails – Bar Alto Santa Fe offers guests with an incredible rooftop view of the city and craft cocktails to enjoy.
+11. Enjoy Sunset with Craft Cocktails – Bar Alto Santa Fe treats guests to breathtaking rooftop views of the city.
+Enjoy a selection of expertly crafted cocktails as you take in the scenery.

-12. Grab Breakfast – Don’t skip out on the most important meal of the day and eat at Modern General for some healthy and delicious breakfast dishes.
+12. Grab Breakfast – eat at Modern General for some healthy and delicious breakfast dishes.

-13. Explore Hiking Slot Canyon – Visit Kasha-Katuwe Tent Rocks National Monument and look out over the incredible rock structures jutting out around the canyon.
+13. Explore Hiking Slot Canyon – Explore Kasha-Katuwe Tent Rocks National Monument and take in its stunning natural beauty.
+Marvel at the unique rock formations rising dramatically around the canyon.

 14. Go Shopping – Spend the day shopping for cool vintage items at House of Ancestors Antiques, or visit Casa Nova, Back at Ranch, and Wind River Trading Company for one-of-a-kind souvenirs and maybe a new favorite piece for yourself.